psychemedia/winter-tales/src/twelve_months.md

 At last the mother thought: "Why should I keep a pretty stepdaughter in my house?
 When the lads come courting here, they will fall in love with Marusa and they won't look at Holena."

-From that moment the stepmother and her daughter were constantly scheming how to get rid of poor Maru§a.
+From that moment the stepmother and her daughter were constantly scheming how to get rid of poor Marusa.
 They starved her and they beat her.
 But she bore it all, and in spite of all she kept on growing prettier every day.
 They invented torments that the cruellest of men would never have thought of.

 One day — it was in the middle of January — Holena felt a longing for the scent of violets.